-IC 5287 - Barred Spiral Galaxy morphological classification
+IC 5287 - Barred Spiral Galaxy in Pisces morphological classification

-IC 5287 - Barred Spiral Galaxy is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 5287 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 5287 - Barred Spiral Galaxy in Pisces is classified as Barred Spiral (Bb) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 5287 - Barred Spiral Galaxy in Pisces in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 5287

 Celestial coordinates for the J2000 equinox of IC 5287 are provided in the following table: